pocomane/MiSTer_Batch_Control/Readme.md

 ```

 The `list_core` command lists the systems.
 The list will contain the `SYSTEM` id and
 the path of the default core.
-The special system `CUSTOM` can be by mean of the
+The special system `CUSTOM` can be customized by mean
-following environment variables:
+of the following environment variables:

 - `MBC_CUSTOM_SEQUENCE` is the key sequence needed to open the menu and select
   the last rom; it must be specified in the same format of the `raw_seq`